Healthy sugar substitutes

 Natural sweeteners are sweet foods taken directly from nature, without chemical additives or preservatives of any kind and without being refined like sugar, so they are often used as food sugar substitutes.

 Among the most common natural sweeteners we have honey, rice syrup, agave syrup, barley syrup and maple syrup.
-In our healthy nutrition guidelines recommend using syrups and molasses, especially rice syrup to sweeten both infusions and recipes like sweet desserts, cakes, natural pastries, and so on.
+Our healthy nutrition guidelines recommend using syrups and molasses, especially rice syrup to sweeten both infusions and recipes like sweet desserts, cakes, natural pastries, etc.

 From a nutritional point of view it is important to use natural sweeteners or sugar substitutes that do not have a high Glycemic Index to avoid rapid increases in glucose (and corresponding decreases).
 Generally, we want to use products with a low glycemic index to help maintain glucose levels (blood sugar amount) stable and provide an energy line, no peaks or low blood sugar.